-A new landfill compliance code is expected to be released by the EPA in parallel with new 2021 regulations.
+A new landfill compliance code is expected to be released by the EPA in 2022.
 While the detail of these is not yet known, current industry information suggests the compliance code will reflect existing regulatory requirements.
-Nevertheless it would be prudent of Council to monitor landfill compliance code requirements to be informed of any changes that may affect future management and monitoring of the Trafalgar landfill.
+Nevertheless, it would be prudent of Council to monitor landfill compliance code requirements to be informed of any changes that may affect future management and monitoring of the Trafalgar landfill.